via-edge-ai/meta-mediatek-bsp/README.md

 This layer provides a minimal BSP and rootfs for booting the MediaTek boards.

 The following machines are supported:
+* mt8167-pumpkin: Pumpkin board with MediaTek MT8167.
+* mt8183-evb: Evaluation board for MediaTek MT8183
 * mt8516-pumpkin: Pumpkin board with MediaTek MT8516.
-	* mt8167-pumpkin: Pumpkin board with MediaTek MT8167.

 The machine by default is set to mt8516-pumpkin.
 See [local.conf Options](#local.conf-options) on how to change it.